|

 as well as by industrial sponsors and private foundations.

-While at UCSD he has been the primary supervisor for more than thirty
+As of 2022, he has been the primary supervisor for

 The navigation bar to the left has links to more detailed information